kuhumcst/stucco/README.md

 Development of the project is done using the live-reloading capabilities of shadow-cljs:

 ```
-shadow-cljs watch dev
+shadow-cljs watch app
 ```

-This will start a basic web server at `localhost:7000` serving the `:dev` build as specified in the `shadow-cljs.edn` file.
+This will start a basic web server at `localhost:7000` serving the `:app` build as specified in the `shadow-cljs.edn` file.

 It's possible to execute unit tests while developing by also specifying the `:test` build:

 ```
-shadow-cljs watch dev test
+shadow-cljs watch app test
 ```

 This will make test output available at `localhost:7100`.
 It's quite convenient to keep a separate browser tab open just for this.
 The favicon will be coloured green or red depending on the state of the assertions.